Hand washing steps: do's and don'ts

 - Skip handwashing if you don’t have soap or water.
 Instead, apply antibacterial hand sanitizer or wipes that eliminates 99.9% of germs.

-Here are the six excuses people make most often for not washing hands (and why they’re wrong).
+Here are the six most common excuses people make for not washing their hands.

 I haven’t been anywhere

-Even if you’ve been at home all morning, you’ll have picked up germs on your hands without knowing it.
-Did you know that bacteria can survive on hard surfaces for anything from a couple of hours to several months, so telephone keypads and handsets, door handles, TV remotes – any surface that people touch regularly can be hotspot for bacterial transfer.
+These microorganisms can survive on hard surfaces for a couple of days.
+So telephone keypads, handsets, door handles, TV remotes – any surface people touch regularly- can be a hotspot for bacterial transfer.

 They don’t look dirty

-In our daily routine we’re constantly picking up germs, particularly after going to the toilet or preparing food.
-So it is important to know when to wash your hands and be able to do it properly.
+In our daily routine, we’re constantly picking up germs, particularly after going to the toilet or preparing food.
+So knowing when and how to wash your hands properly is important.

-With so much going on, it’s easy to forget about washing hands.
+With so much going on, it’s easy to forget about washing your hands.
 So try to make it a routine so you get into the habit.
-Leave yourself a note, draw on your hand, set a reminder on your phone, or write out this list until it sticks:
+For example, leave yourself a note, draw on your hand, set a reminder on your phone, or write out this list until it sticks: